Chart Color Schemes

 An assessment of population growth drivers in Gordon Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Gordon Park's population is estimated at around 4,808 as of November 2025.
-This reflects an increase of 418 people (9.5%) since the 2021 Census, which reported a population of 4,390 people.
-The change is inferred from the resident population of 4,682 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 25 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,180 persons per square kilometer, placing Gordon Park (SA2) in the top 10% of national locations assessed by AreaSearch.
-The growth rate of 9.5% since the 2021 census exceeds that of both the SA3 area (7.7%) and the SA4 region, marking Gordon Park as a growth leader in the region.
-Overseas migration contributed approximately 51.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of Gordon Park is around 4,808, reflecting a growth of 418 people since the 2021 Census which reported a population of 4,390.
+This increase was inferred from AreaSearch's estimate of resident population at 4,682 following examination of ABS ERP data release in June 2024 and an additional 26 validated new addresses since the Census date.
+This results in a population density ratio of 4,180 persons per square kilometer, placing Gordon Park in the top 10% nationally according to AreaSearch.
+The suburb's growth rate of 9.5% since the 2021 census exceeded both its SA3 area (8.1%) and SA4 region, indicating it as a growth leader.
+Overseas migration contributed approximately 51.0% of overall population gains during recent periods in Gordon Park.
+For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.

 Frequently Asked Questions - Population